 We have also been collaborating with experimentalists to develop analog simulation approaches to map dipolar molecular Hamiltonians (i.e. as found in Bryce Gadway's lab) to high-energy physics models.

 Other areas within QIS we have worked in include the entanglement of quantum circuits, majorana protocol development with machine learning, Hamiltonian learning, tensor networks, and understanding the line between quantum and classical computing.

 Quantum materials support a rich array of exotic phenomena such as superconductivity and heavy fermion behavior.
 We've recently been interested in frustrated magnets - insulating materials with magnetic spins living on lattices of triangles.

 (Ferro)-magnetism has been known since the ancient Greeks.
 We now know that magnetism is a collective effect where a macroscopic number of spins align in the same direction.
 If instead, the spins are frustrated, no simple pattern of spins can can form and exotic phenomena such as spin-liquids can appear.

-Another project has been searching for other simple Hamiltonians with exotic behavior.
+We also are interested in finding simple Hamiltonians with exotic behavior.
 We've recently shown that the stuffed honeycomb lattice has a rich phase diagram supporting a multitude of classical and quantum phases including some interesting spin liquids phase(s).